ankitacoder3/ANKITACODER3/README.md

 ### ⚡ A Software Developer

-### ⚡ Completed B.Tech. in Computer Science Engineering in 2024
+### ⚡ Completed B.Tech. in Computer Science Engineering in the year 2024

 ### ⚡ Artificial Intelligence - Machine Learning and Augmented Reality - Virtual Reality enthusiast